-- More focused spending of DMF fund on people living in directly affected area and channel funds to national priorities. - This will ensure nomination of Hon'ble Members of Parliament in the Governing Council of DMF.
+More focused spending of DMF fund on people living in directly affected area and channel funds to national priorities.

+- Order regarding inclusion of Hon'ble Members of Parliament in the Governing Council of DMF has been issued on 23.04.2021. - 18 States implemented the order and 4 States are under process of implementing.